Rothamsted/neo4j-server-maven-plugin/README.md

 Furthermore it provides an idiomatic way to configure the server using the plugin `<configuration>` section.

+**This is a fork** made in the the [kNetMiner project](http://knetminer.rothamsted.ac.uk/), to upgrade the plug-in to the last Neo4J version and deploy on our [organisation repository](http://ondex.rothamsted.ac.uk/nexus/index.html).

 ## Building the project

     mvn clean install